 This is basically a high powered wireless access point which is built to work outside over insane ranges and can be set to repeat an existing wireless signal.
 The setup is not as straightforward as most repeaters but it is built for the outdoors, it is very successful at working at range and it has an extremely low price (especially for an outdoors model).
-You can see the full details and price by clicking here.

 Just keep in mind this is more of a wireless access point with the ability to extend an existing signal.
 It is certainly fit for purpose but by default it will act like an access point until you set it up properly.

 The Hawking Hi-Gain outdoor wireless repeater is one of the more popular outdoor repeaters we found.
 The setup is simple and the compatibility is good but the price is pretty high (as with most of the outdoor repeaters) and there have been some reported problems with signal.
 Positioning for a repeater outdoors can be tricky though.